 To support statistics gathering (Section 13.6), a single ejector object may be re-used many times, even on different instances (although not in parallel-an ejector object is highly mutable and cannot be shared by two or more threads).
 This makes it important to distinguish between those parts of the ejector which are constant throughout its lifetime, and those parts which vary from solve to solve.
 This section is concerned with the constant parts.

-An ejector is constructed by a sequence of calls beginning with void KheEjectorMakeEnd(KHE_EJECTOR ej); '''
+An ejector is constructed by a sequence of calls beginning with and ending with void KheEjectorMakeEnd(KHE\EJECTOR ej);